Each seat is for a three year term, beginning at the Annual Membership Meeting of August 18, 2021.

-We encourage you to submit a single photograph and/or a short video, to accompany your Candidate’s Statement.
-Send it, or a publicly-accessible link to it, to email@example.com.
+We next encourage you to submit a single photograph and/or a short video, to accompany your Candidate’s Statement.
+Send it, or a publicly-accessible link to it, to firstname.lastname@example.org.
 (The Nominations Committee reserves the right to determine the appropriateness of the picture or video for this use, and to use the media on its Web site and elsewhere.)

 Due to the special circumstances of the COVID-19 Shelter In Place, election of the President of the LCD will also take place using the same online balloting.
 All persons running for the Board are invited to also nominate themselves for the office of President, and the names of all those nominees will appear on the ballot; voting will be “instant run-off” style; votes for individuals who are not elected to the Board will be discarded and that voter’s next-highest-preference candidate will receive their vote.

 Current Directors may also place themselves in nomination for the office of President, by writing directly to email@example.com.